SESARLab/mfh-dl-performace-testing/thesis.md

 - 48 GiB of memory

 - 512 GiB storage
-- Debian GNU/Linux 11 (bullseye) operative system.
+- Debian GNU/Linux 11 (bullseye) operating system.

-With the machine adequately provisioned, I had to replicate the MIND Foods HUB environment; Provisioning was achieved using a dockerized multi-node Hadoop cluster configured as close to the one running in production.
+With the machine adequately provisioned, I had to replicate the MIND Foods HUB environment; Provisioning was achieved using a dockerized multi-node Hadoop cluster configured as close as possible to the one running in production.
 The Hadoop cluster is composed by:

 - A single NameNode